 Working at the Food Bank of Contra Costa and Solano

 The Food Bank of Contra Costa and Solano is committed to treating all people with dignity and respect.
-We embrace diversity through a supportive, creative, and inclusive work environment where each employee has the opportunity for personal and professional development.
+We embrace diversity through a positive and inclusive work environment where each employee has the opportunity for personal and professional development and where employees feel pride in supporting others.

 We look for candidates who care deeply about our mission and who value: